paulgurpreet/CS/AWS.md

 ```
 docker restart docker-nginx
 ```
-**you need to restart your container and your changes should be reflected on the associated pages.**
+**you need to restart your container to reflect changes  on the associated pages.**